Update: Thanks to AMD CEO Lisa Su's recent slip of the tongue, expect to see Windows 10 in late July. Read more about

 While information regarding the Windows 10 Road Map slowly trickling through with each reveal event, this is what we know so far regarding the stymied release of Windows 10:

 - Starting with Windows Technical Preview (WTP) for laptops and desktops back in September 2014, the preview build extended to select smartphones on February 12.

-- The latest major WTP build launched on January 23, 2015 and was made available to download through Microsoft's Windows Insider Program.
+- A major WTP build launched on January 23, 2015 and was made available to download through Microsoft's Windows Insider Program.